eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 eksctl get podidentityassociation --cluster my-cluster
 ```

-Additionaly, to retrieve only the pod identity associations withing a given namespace, use the `--namespace` flag, e.g.
+Additionally, to retrieve only the pod identity associations within a given namespace, use the `--namespace` flag, e.g.

 ```
 eksctl get podidentityassociation --cluster my-cluster --namespace default
 ```

-And finally, to retrieve a single association, corresponding to a certain K8s service account, also include the `--service-account-name` to the command above, i.e.
+Finally, to retrieve a single association, corresponding to a certain K8s service account, also include the `--service-account-name` to the command above, i.e.

 ```
 eksctl get podidentityassociation --cluster my-cluster --namespace default --service-account-name s3-reader